 - Students were divided into teams of four.

-- Each group focused a specific theme for the project such as health and wellness, athletics, academics, etc.
+- Each group focused on a specific theme for the project such as health and wellness, athletics, academics, etc.

 - Using a Google Sheet, teams collected information for their area such as latitude and longitude, titles, descriptions, etc.